Frequently Asked Questions

 Does humidity affect the sticky gel?

 According to the manufacturer, humidity does not affect the sticky gel.
 However, if it gets wet it will not re-stick again until it is dry.
+If you are in a high humidity environment, for best results, assure that the gel is attached to dry surfaces and that humidity

 Can my stemware break while removing the coaster?